ostree native containers

 The encapsulate command accepts all the same “transport prefixes” as the skopeo CLI.
 For more information, see man skopeo.

-However, this “single layer” is not an efficient way to deliver content.
+The “single layer” image produced by ostree container encapsulate above is not an efficient way to deliver content.
 It means that any time anything in the ostree commit changes, clients need to download a full new tarball.

 Use a command like this to generate chunked images: